25 Incredible Things to Do in Riviera Maya Mexico in 2023

 One of the top excursions in Riviera Maya is a catamaran sail to Isla Mujeres, which is a tiny island just off the coast of Cancun.

-The color of the water near Isla Mujeres is the brightest shade of turquoise you’ll find in the region – it’s really unforgettable!
+The color of the water near Isla Mujeres is the brightest shade of turquoise you’ll find in the region–it’s really unforgettable!

-On a catamaran tour, you can usually snorkel, swim, and lounge on the deck with food included and an open bar.
-Most tours leave from Cancun and offer round trip transportation from Playa del Carmen or the Riviera Maya.
+On a catamaran tour, you can usually snorkel, swim, and lounge on the deck with food and an open bar included.

 Travelista Tip: If you have a larger group or want a more exclusive experience, consider booking a private catamaran tour.